Major post update: Grab Car has acquired Uber in Southeast Asia.

 - I put in my location and desired destination

-- I then watched the driver (literally) driving toward my apartment on the map software inside the app.
+- I then watched the driver (literally) driving towards my apartment on the map software inside the app.

 The app even gave me a picture of the driver and his name before he arrived.
-What's more he called me when he was downstairs and opened the doors for me, my wife and the baby.
+What's more he called me when he was downstairs, and got out and opened the doors for me, my wife and daughter.
+Just like a chauffeur!

 No More Fumbling Around to Pay the Driver

-You don't even need to worry about fumbling about for change on the backseat because it’s billed straight to your card, and as soon as you arrive you receive a receipt with the exact milage travelled and how much you've been billed – something else to put on the business tax allowance 🙂
+You don't even need to worry about fumbling about for change on the backseat, because the cost is billed straight to your card, and as soon as you arrive you'll receive a receipt with the exact milage travelled and how much you've been billed (by email).

 Seriously, try Uber Black in Bangkok.
 You will be blown away by this service.
 It really is peanuts to pay for such luxury.